Hilux Revo features an all-new ‘GD’ diesel engine family.

 The steering wheel looks more upscale and more comfortable, along with integrated controls for the music system.
 The instrument cluster sports a larger multi-information display that feeds details like instantaneous fuel economy, average fuel efficiency, distance to empty and service interval reminder.

 One of the main highlights, however, is the new ‘GD’ diesel engine family.
-The entry-level 2.4-liter four-cylinder mill is available in various states: 150 hp/343 Nm and 150 hp/400 Nm of torque.
-The more powerful 2.8-liter diesel engine is also available with 177 hp/420 Nm and 177 hp/450 Nm of torque, depending on the customer's choice between a 6-speed manual and automatic transmissions.
-Toyota claims a 10 percent improvement in fuel efficiency over the outgoing Hilux.
+The entry-level 2.4-litre four-cylinder mill is available in various states: 150 hp/343 Nm and 150 hp/400 Nm of torque.
+The more powerful 2.8-litre diesel engine is also available with 177 hp/420 Nm and 177 hp/450 Nm of torque, depending on the customer's choice between a 6-speed manual and automatic transmissions.
+Toyota claims a 10 per cent improvement in fuel efficiency over the outgoing Toyota Hilux.

-Much of the features and technical specifications of the Hilux Revo will be common to the 2016 Toyota Fortuner and the 2016 Toyota Innova, which will launch in Thailand this year, and touch down in India next year,
+Much of the features and technical specifications of the Hilux Revo will be common to the 2016 Toyota Fortuner and 2016 Toyota Innova, which will launch in Thailand this year, and touch down in India next year.